Sunday, May 24, 2026, 2:30PM ~

 Five Wounds Portuguese National Church, 1375 E. Santa Clara St., San Jose

 The Mission Chamber Orchestra returns to the beautiful Five Wounds National Portuguese Church to perform Music of Portugal, conducted by the orchestra’s former conductor, Emily Ray.
 Baritone José Corvelo also travels from Portugal for a third time to perform popular arias in French, Italian, and Portuguese.
-Works by two young, living composers will be featured: delightful Portuguese dances by Tiago Derriça and From the Dark, a new symphonic tone poem by Azorean film composer Pedro Macedo Camacho.
+Works by two young, living composers will be featured: delightful Portuguese dances by Tiago Derriça and From the Dark, a new symphonic tone poem by Pedro Macedo Camacho.
 More dance music, Alfama Ballet Suite by Joly Braga Santos, and a symphonic tone poem by Luiz de Freitas Branco in honor of one of Portugal’s most famous poets round out the program.

 | Tiago Derriça | Danças Portuguesas |

-| Pedro Macedo | Camacho From the Dark |
+| Pedro Macedo Camacho | From the Dark |

 | Jean-Paul-Égide Martini | Plaisir d’amour |

-| Christop Willibald Gluck | O del mio dolce ardor |
+| Christoph Willibald Gluck | O del mio dolce ardor |

 | Antero Ávila | Os Bravos e o Meu Bem |